reach-sh/reach-lang/docs-vue/src/tut.md

 The [guide section on deployment](##guide-deploymode) discusses how to avoid this difference.
 :::

-Alice is doing okay, if she keeps this up, she'll make a fortune on _Rock, Paper, Scissors!_!
+Alice is doing okay - if she keeps this up, she'll make a fortune on _Rock, Paper, Scissors!_!

 ::: note
-If your version isn't working, look at the complete versions of [tut-4/index.rsh](@github/examples/tut-4/index.rsh) and [tut-4/index.mjs](@github/examples/tut-4/index.mjs) to make sure you copied everything down correctly!
+If your version isn't working, look at the complete versions of [tut-4/index.rsh](${repo}}/examples/tut-4/index.rsh) and [tut-4/index.mjs](${repo}}/examples/tut-4/index.mjs) to make sure you copied everything down correctly!
 :::

 Now that there is a reason to play this game, it turns out that there's a major security vulnerability.